FloEll/CWSI/README.md

 This is a small description of this very simple plugin to calculate the crop water stress index (CWSI) from thermal images of land surface temperatures.

-I createda small tutorial of how to use the CWSI plugin: https://ecothermographylab.com/crop-water-stress-index-cwsi/
+I created a small tutorial of how to use the CWSI plugin: https://ecothermographylab.com/crop-water-stress-index-cwsi/

 This plugin hasn't been tested with a large representative data set yet.
 If you find bugs or if you have suggestions to improve this plugin please contact me!
 Running the CWSI plugin: